 Following the registration of the trademark, the symbol can be used by the owner and the said trademark registration will be valid for a fixed period of 10 years.
 However, the registered trademarks approaching their expiry can easily be renewed by applying for a trademark renewal application for an extended period of another 10 years.

 The greatest benefit to having a registered trademark is to be able to safeguard one’s brand as well as the business by instrumenting to the compassion of one’s business.
 In addition to this, having a strong brand can act as a direct link between the customer and the product by making sure they are reliable and associated to the business for a lasting period of time.

 As it is clear from above how advantageous it is to register a trademark while running a business, let us now understand the significance of the registration:

-As mentioned above registration of trademarks come with a validity of 10 long years which can further be renewed very easily after every 10 years before expiry and therefore, a trademark can last as long as the business is alive or even longer!
+As mentioned above, registration of trademarks come with a validity of 10 long years, which can further be renewed very easily after every 10 years before expiration and therefore, a trademark can last as long as the business is alive or even longer!

 The cost of a trademark registration is only a one- time cost.
 Additionally, the time period and procedure of a trademark registration has also been reduced satisfactorily.
-A trademark registration now takes about 6 months to 1 year to process a trademark registration application.
+A trademark registration now takes about 6 months to 1 year to process..

-Moreover, once the trademark gets registered, the same is valid for a time period of 10 years which can be easily renewed every 10 years before expiry of the trademark.
+Moreover, once the trademark is registered, the same is valid for a time period of 10 years which can be easily renewed every 10 years before expiry of the trademark.